Zirconium Alloy

 Zr + 2D2O→ZrO2 + 2D2

 - Parabolic oxidation kinetics.
 The oxidation kinetics of relevant zirconium alloys appears to be parabolic in the temperature range of 1000-1500°C for many Zr-based alloys.
-During the time period when high cladding temperatures occur, the heat sources are decay heat and the oxidation heat.
+During the period when high cladding temperatures occur, the heat sources are decay heat and oxidation heat.
 As temperature increases, the oxidation heat becomes dominant such that the entire heat source increases rapidly with temperature.
-At approximately 2200°F the oxidation heat (generated from typical zirconium alloys) equals the decay heat generated after 8 hours from reactor shutdown.
+At approximately 2200°F, the oxidation heat (generated from typical zirconium alloys) equals the decay heat generated after 8 hours from reactor shutdown.

 - Maximum hydrogen generation.
-The calculated total amount of hydrogen generated from the chemical reaction of the cladding with water or steam shall not exceed 0.01 times the hypothetical amount that would be generated if all of the metal in the cladding cylinders surrounding the fuel, excluding the cladding surrounding the plenum volume, were to react.
+The calculated total amount of hydrogen generated from the chemical reaction of the cladding with water or steam shall not exceed 0.01 times the hypothetical amount that would be generated if all of the metal in the cladding cylinders surrounded the fuel, excluding the cladding surrounding the plenum volume, were to react.

 Special Reference: Baker, L., Just, L.C., Studies of Metal Water Reactions at High Temperatures, III.
 Experimental and Theoretical Studies of the Zirconium-Water Reaction, ANL-6548, page 7, May 1962

 Special Reference: M.C.
 Billone, H.M.
-Chung and Y. Yan.
+Chung, and Y. Yan.
 STEAM OXIDATION KINETICS OF ZIRCONIUM ALLOYS.
 Argonne National Laboratory, June 4, 2002.

 Special Reference: F.C.
 Iglesias, B.J.
 Lewis, C. Desgranges, C. Toffolon.
 Clad-coolant chemical interaction.
 NEA/NSC/R-2015-5.
 NEA, OECD, 2015.